 - C = The mortality per infected individual.

 - D = The average population density of the country, which is then a factor adjusting transmissibility.

 - E = The contagion period of the virus.

-Furthermore, is this multi-thousand line code forecast model documented?
-If so where is that published?
+Furthermore, is this multi-thousand-line code forecast model documented?
+If so, where is that published?
 Does Nail Ferguson himself even know everything that is in this code?

-My guess is that he does not.
+I guess that he does not.

 Parameters of Inflection, Transmissibility, and Mortality

 Another question is, what parameters did Ferguson use for both transmissibility and mortality?
 Because whatever he used was wildly exaggerated.
 It was known at the pandemic’s beginning that COVID was not very deadly.